 How can GoHenry help you teach your child independence?

-With your GoHenry parent app, you can set up regular pocket money payments to your child that they can manage and spend with their own prepaid debit card.
+With your GoHenry parent app, you can set up regular pocket money payments to your child that they can manage and spend with their own kids debit card.
 This means that your child gets a sense of financial freedom and can participate in the digital economy.

 You can also set up tasks within the app for your child to complete.
 When the tasks are complete, your child gets paid.